wader/fq/doc/usage.md

 - `topath` is the jq path for the decode value
 - `torepr` convert decode value to its representation if possible

 The value of a decode value is the symbolic value if available and otherwise the actual value.
 To explicitly access the value use `tovalue`.
-In most expression this is not needed as it will be done automactically.
+In most expressions this is not needed as it will be done automatically.

 ### Binary

 Binaries are raw bits with a unit size, 1 (bits) or 8 (bytes), that can have a non-byte aligned size.
 Will act as byte padded strings in standard jq expressions.

-Use `tobits` and `tobytes` to create them from a decode values, strings, numbers or binary arrays. `tobytes` will if needed zero pad most significant bits to be byte aligned.
+Use `tobits` and `tobytes` to create them from decode values, strings, numbers or binary arrays. `tobytes` will, if needed zero pad most significant bits to be byte aligned.

-There is also `tobitsrange` and `tobytesrange` which does the same thing but will preserve it's source range when displayed.
+There is also `tobitsrange` and `tobytesrange` which does the same thing but will preserve its source range when displayed.

 - `"string" | tobytes` produces a binary with UTF8 codepoint bytes.
 - `1234 | tobits` produces a binary with the unsigned big-endian integer 1234 with enough bits to represent the number.
 Use `tobytes` to get the same but with enough bytes to represent the number.
-This is different to how numbers works inside binary arrays where they are limited to 0-255.
+This is different to how numbers work inside binary arrays where they are limited to 0-255.
 - `["abc", 123, ...]  | tobytes` produce a binary from a binary array.
 See [binary array](#binary-array) below.
 - `.[index]` access bit or byte at index `index`.
 Index is in units.
   - `[0x12, 0x34, 0x56] | tobytes[1]` is `0x35`